 Student Tuition and Fees, net of scholarship allowances is the largest component of operating revenues.
 Tuition and fees are reflected net of scholarship allowances, which represent scholarships and fellowships applied to student accounts for tuition and residence fees.
-These scholarships and fellowships are funded through federal and state grant programs, gifts raised by the Foundation and University funds.
-The University provided \$279.5 million of a total \$350.1 million of student aid directly to student accounts.
-The remaining \$70.6 million was paid to students and is reflected as grant aid to students expense.
-Scholarship allowances allocated to tuition and fees amounted to \$234.6 million.
-Another \$44.9 million was allocated to residence fees, which are included in auxiliary revenues.
-Tuition and fees, net of scholarship allowances, increased \$5.6 million in 2017.
-The change resulted primarily from approved increases in tuition and fee rates of approximately 1.7% and an enrollment peak of 68,942 for 2017 (67,556 in 2016) offset by an increase in scholarship allowances.
+These scholarships and fellowships are funded through federal and state grant programs, gifts raised by the Foundation, and University funds.
+The University provided \$305.4 million of a total \$400.3 million of student aid directly to student accounts.
+The remaining \$94.9 million was paid to students and is reflected as grant aid to students expense.
+Scholarship allowances allocated to tuition and fees amounted to \$259.2 million.
+Another \$46.2 million was allocated to residence fees, which are included in auxiliary revenues.
+Tuition and fees, net of scholarship allowances, increased \$11.1 million in fiscal year 2018.
+The change resulted primarily from approved increases in tuition and fee rates of approximately 1.85% and an enrollment peak of 69,198 for 2018 (68,492 in 2017) offset by an increase in scholarship allowances.
+In fiscal year 2018, management made a decision to record mandatory student fees that were applicable to auxiliary units as tuition and fee revenues.
+In previous years, these fees were recorded as auxiliary revenues.
+In fiscal year 2017, \$34.8 million of these mandatory auxiliary fees were reclassed to tuition and fees.